-The impacts from the Snow Sheds with Realigned Road Alternative to water quality would be the same as with the Snow Sheds with Berms Alternative.
+The impacts from the Snow Sheds with Realigned Road Alternative to water quality and water rights would be the same as with the Snow Sheds with Berms Alternative.
 The Snow Sheds with Realigned Road Alternative would improve the roadway curvature and combine the snow sheds for the White Pine Chutes and White Pine avalanche paths.